Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Features of keeping a dog

-In order for the owner and the dog to live in harmony, it is necessary to take into account a number of features:
+In order for the owner and dog to live in harmony, it is necessary to take into account a number of features:

 Care and feeding